The ultimate sleep lessons you missed out on.

 Many people tell us that they get their 8-hour sleep almost every night, and yet, they wake up feeling anything but fit.

 Where are they going wrong?

-There is a lot of study that goes into sleeping well, lessons that most of us don’t pay attention to but should.
+There are a lot of studies that go into sleeping well, lessons, and sleep routine that most of us don’t pay attention to but should.

 Today, let us go through these timeless teachings once more to sleep better and wake up healthier, shall we?